microsoft/vscode-docs/docs/python/environments.md

 When working with Python in VS Code, you select from available environments using the **Python: Select Interpreter** command.
 The Python extension then uses that selected environment for IntelliSense, auto-completions, linting, formatting, and any other language-related features.
 (The environment is **not**, however, used for debugging; see [Choose a debugging environment](#choose-a-debugging-environment).)

-The selected environment is also automatically activated when using the **Python: Run Python File in Terminal** and **Python: Create Terminal** commands.
+The extension automatically activates the selected environment when you use the **Python: Run Python File in Terminal** and **Terminal: Create New Integrated Terminal** commands (as well as **Python: Create Terminal**).
+To prevent automatic activation, add  `"python.terminal.activateEnvironment": "false"` to your `settings.json` file.

 Installing (or uninstalling) a package in the Terminal with a command like `pip install matplotlib` installs (or uninstalls) the package in whatever environment is active in that Terminal.

 > **Note**: By default, the Python extension looks for and uses on the first Python interpreter it finds in the system path.
 If it doesn't find an interpreter, it issues a warning.
 On macOS, the extension also issues a warning if you're using the OS-installed Python interpreter, because you typically want to use an interpreter you install directly.
 In either case, you can disable these warnings by setting `python.disableInstallationCheck` to `true` in your user settings.